 - No student should be attending a course for which they are not registered

 To “audit” a course is to attend class regularly, without the obligation of participating in class discussions, laboratory work, examinations, performances, or any class activity other than listening.
 Students that audit a class will be billed the required tuition and fees.
 They are not eligible for any type of Financial Aid.
 Any student electing the audit option must complete an Audit Application and return it to the Office of the Registrar prior to the end of the third week of the semester for regularly scheduled courses or its equivalent for short term courses and other courses that meet less than full term.
-Audit Applications are available in the Office of the Registrar in Red Hawk Central or on the Forms page.
+Audit Applications are available on the Forms page.

 Deadline for filing an Audit Application can be found on the Important Dates page.